Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 many others have had positive experiences using such systems for the analysis of urban [@plenario], environmental [@elliott2014parallel], and genomic [@bhuvaneshwar2015case] data analysis and modeling, for example.
-Such systems may well represent the future of research computing.